 Our gap year projects and volunteering opportunities in Thailand join forces with the Maekok River Village Project in the Fang Valley.
 You can volunteer at primary or middle schools among children who come from that Thai village and from nearby hill tribe villages.
-Your volunteer placement will involve you teaching spoken English to the children, and perhaps to teachers and villagers.
+You can choose what activities you’d like to be involved in.

 Oh, and Koh Tao is next to Koh Phangan, home to the world-famous Full Moon Party!

 - Wet Season (Global warming permitting!)
 Monsoon Jun-Sep

 - Internet cafes All major towns and in most schools

 - Electricity Type 210-240 volt

 - In Country Reps Bryan & Rosie Massingham

 - “Hello!”
 Males say: “Sawadee Krup”.
 Females say: “Sawadee Ka”